sirkamar/AROLib/README.md

 static constant data members. **_Note: It is against the contract of the ARO Library to include concrete member functions or non-static non-constant data members in interface declarations._**

-The default access type for all member functions and data members declared in an interface is public while, the defailt access type for class members is private.
-As a general rule, all public and protected member functions of object classes and interfaces should be declared as virtual functions.
+The default access type for all member functions and data members declared in an interface is **public**, while the default access type for class members is **private**.
+As a general rule, all public and protected member functions of object classes and interfaces should be declared as virtual functions to enable polymorphic operations.

 The general contract of the ARO Library is that all object classes **_must_** inherit (i.e. extend) a single object class but **_may_** inherit (i.e. implement) as many interfaces as is necessary or none at all.